What Parents Can Do To Support A Child With Dyslexia

 In addition to reading and writing, developing your child's speaking skills is essential.
 Encourage your child to express themselves verbally by having regular conversations, discussions and debates on topics in which they are interested.

 Assistive technology can be incredibly helpful for children with dyslexia.
-Text-to-speech software, dictation tools, and screen readers are just a few examples of how technology can support their learning.
+Text-to-speech software, dictation tools, tinted monitor overlays and screen readers are just a few examples of how technology can support your child's learning.

 Finding Resources and Support for Dyslexic Learners